 Before we dive into the “why” of RDD immutability, let’s first clarify what RDD is.

 RDD stands for Resilient Distributed Dataset.
 Contrary to what the name might suggest, it’s not a traditional collection of data like an array or list.
-Instead, an RDD is an abstraction that Spark provides to represent a large collection of data that is distributed across the computer cluster.
-This abstraction allows users to perform various transformations and actions on the data in a distributed manner without having to deal with the underlying complexity of data distribution and fault tolerance.
+Instead, an RDD is an abstraction that Spark provides to represent a large collection of data distributed across a computer cluster.
+This abstraction allows users to perform various transformations and actions on the data in a distributed manner without dealing with the underlying complexity of data distribution and fault tolerance.

 Why Are RDDs Immutable?

-RDDs are immutable — they cannot be changed once created and distributed across the computer cluster’s memory.
-There are a couple of reasons for that:
+RDDs are immutable — they cannot be changed once created and distributed across the cluster's memory.
+But why is immutability such an essential feature?
+Here are a few reasons:

 Functional Programming Influence